C++ Shared Library: Dynamic Linking (Eps: 1)

 • -shared : tell the compiler that this will produce a shared library.

-Then we can link our shared library, which is service, to our main:
+Then, we can link our shared library, which is a service, to our main:

 g++ main.cpp -L. -lservice -o main.o